West Virginia's Negligent (Vehicular) Homicide Laws and Penalties

 In West Virginia, a motorist can be charged with "negligent homicide" (also called "vehicular homicide") for causing the death of another person while driving in reckless disregard for the safety of others.

-Reckless disregard.
 Generally, a person acts with negligence by failing to use the care that a reasonable person would under like circumstances.
-Reckless disregard, on the hand, involves more egregious conduct.
+Reckless disregard, on the other hand, involves more egregious conduct.
 Basically, a person acts with reckless disregard for the safety of others by knowingly doing something that poses a danger to other people; in other words, the person is aware the act is dangerous but opts to do it anyway.

-Causation.
 A West Virginia driver can be convicted of negligent homicide only if there's proof that the reckless driving was a legal cause of the death.
 It's not enough to merely show the defendant drove recklessly and someone died—there needs to be a direct link between the defendant's driving and the death.

-Negligent Homicide Penalties
+West Virginia's Negligent Vehicular Homicide Penalties

 Negligent homicide is a misdemeanor in West Virginia.
-Convicted motorists face up to a year in jail and/or a maximum $1,000 in fines.
+Convicted motorists face up to a year in jail and/or a maximum of $1,000 in fines.
 A negligent homicide conviction also results in license revocation for up to a year.

 Talk to a Criminal Defense Attorney